ibm-cloud-docs/Cloudant/api/using_views.md

 | Request | None |
 | Response | JSON of the documents that are returned by the view. |
 | Roles permitted | `_reader` |
+{: caption="Table 1.
+Format for querying a view" caption-side="top"}

 The request runs either: